Green rainwater harvesting

 Building underground reservoirs creates work opportunities.

-This is what we are now calling the real Preston, a spoof on the self-oiler designed by McCoy for his steam engines.
+This is what we are now calling The Real Preston, a spoof on the self-oiler designed by McCoy for his steam engines.
 Methinks every single property in villages, towns and especially cities should be considering green rainwater harvesting.

 A brick reservoir for storing harvested rainwater.

-Rain collected from the gutters runs first into the sump seen in the foreground; most of the sediment settles to the bottom and the water overflows through a coarse filter into the main reservoir.
+Rain collected from the gutters runs first into the sump seen in the foreground; most of the sediment settles to the bottom and the water overflows through a coarse filter for the main reservoir.

 For more details you can read about it at our rainwater harvesting model.